 Any firearm owner knows how precious is to own a gun or a rifle.

-However it has been seen that dust and dirt is always present in the environment which can form a layer on your sophisticated rifle gun.
+However, it has been seen that dust and dirt are always present in the environment which can form a layer on your sophisticated rifle gun.

 Also when you fire or shoot a rifle the residue of the gun powder remains in the barrel.